Germany demands that J&J make up COVID-19 vaccine gap in July | Health

 Germany demands that J&J make up COVID-19 vaccine gap in July

+The delivery gap hits Germany hard.
+J&J had been due to deliver 10.1 million doses of its one-shot vaccine in the second quarter, the ministry said.

-Germany's health ministry on Sunday said Johnson & Johnson must deliver 6.5 million COVID-19 vaccine doses to Germany in July to make up for a shortfall expected in June after the U.S. Food & Drug Administration (FDA) told the company to dispose of millions of doses because contamination concerns.
+Germany's health ministry said Johnson & Johnson must deliver 6.5 million COVID-19 vaccine doses to Germany in July to make up for a shortfall expected in June after the U.S. Food & Drug Administration (FDA) told the company to dispose of millions of doses because of contamination concerns.

-"This is regrettable because each dose counts," said a ministry spokesman in response to an enquiry by Reuters.
+"This is regrettable because each dose counts," a ministry spokesman said on Sunday in response to an enquiry by Reuters.
 "We therefore expect from J&J that this amount is delivered in July as quickly as possible."
+Without disclosing or confirming the number of vaccine doses affected, the FDA said in a news release that it had authorised two batches of the vaccine for use, that several other batches were not suitable for use and that others were being evaluated.

+A media report citing sources familiar with the matter had said 60 million J&J doses must be discarded, and two sources familiar with the situation told Reuters that about 10 million doses had been cleared by the agency.
+The delivery gap hits Germany hard.

+J&J had been due to deliver 10.1 million doses of its one-shot vaccine in the second quarter, the ministry said.
+The ministry spokesman said that Germany will receive 50.3 million doses of the Pfizer-BioNTech vaccine in the second quarter, Moderna would ship 6.4 million and AstraZeneca 12.4 million, all fulfilling their supply commitments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)